HomeBlogWhat is Chainlink (LINK)? Practical Guide 2026

 The Problem

-• -Single oracle = single point of failure
+• -Single oracle or correlated providers can create a single point of failure

 How Chainlink Works